Privacy

 United States

-McDonald’s USA is committed to protecting the information of our customers.
+McDonald’s USA, LLC is committed to protecting the information of our customers.
 The below is meant to provide additional information regarding our privacy practices in the United States.

 We do not knowingly collect personal information through our online services from children under the age of 13.
 We may offer certain features on our online services, such as games, coloring activities, and digital books, that children can use without providing any personal information.
 In the future, should we decide to collect personal information from children under 13 through our online services, we will do so in compliance with applicable law, including any notices to and obtaining any consents from parents or guardians that are required by law.